sparkgeo/sample-react-application/README.md

 This is a syntenthesis of best practices when building a new React App in Sparkgeo.

 This template is meant for single-page applications (SPAs), as well as Progressive Web Apps (PWAs).
-If you are looking for Server Side Rendered applications or Static Site Generator, this is not a starter repo you want at all.
+If you are looking for Server Side Rendered applications or Static Site Generator, try starting a [Next](https://nextjs.org/) or a [Gatsby](https://www.gatsbyjs.org/) project while using the best practices gleamed here.
+Once that project is successful, a template should be added into Github.

-# Explainers

 ## Component and Library Layout